kushagrasingh772/somrat/exampleSite/content/english/about.md

   title : "EXPERIENCE"
   experience_list:
     # experience item loop
-    - name : "Web Developer"
+    - name : "Software Engineer Intern"
-      company : "Fiverr.com"
+      company : "Nagarro"
-      duration : "2016-2018"
+      duration : "(June 2022-present)"
       content : "I work with HTML, CSS, and Javascript to create websites and web applications like Personal, Business, Blog, E-comerches etc."

     # experience item loop
-    - name : "Graphic Designer"
-      company : "Fiverr.com"
-      duration : "2015-2018"
-      content : "Graphic design is art with a purpose.
-I love illustration, so logo desing is my favorite work.
-But i can do many things with graphics."
+    - name : "India Internet Research and Operations Team Intern" company : "Oppo" duration : "(January 2022-May 2022)"
+      content : "Worked as an Intern lead and used data tools to analyze the data related to Mobile gaming, inorder to produce quality content for the One Plus Games App and undertook responisibility of the work of my team as well."

     # experience item loop
+    - name : "Machine Learning/Data Science Coordinator"
+      company : "Google Developer Students Club JIIT128" duration : "(2021-present)"
+      content : "Part of the core team of Google Developer Students Club of Jaypee Institute of Information Technology sector 128 chapter.
+Held various Hackathons with the team and organized talks regarding various subjects such as Cyber Security, Machine Learning, Data Science, Web Development"

+    # experience item loop
+    - name : "Core Member"
+      company : "JIIT Open-Source Developers Circle"
+      duration : "(2020-2021)"
+      content : "Part of the core team of JIIT Open-Source Developers Circle of Jaypee Institute of Information Technology sector 128.
+Helped the team carry out various activities related to open source to create awareness about it."

+    # experience item loop
-    - name : "Database Manager"
+    - name : "Volunteer"
-      company : "Polytechnic"
+      company : "NSS- National Service Scheme"
+      duration : "(2019-present)"
+      content : "Took part in various NSS activites and did social welfare work ranging from organizing and taking part in Blood Donation Drive, Literacy drives, Organizing teaching sessions for the economical weaker section of students and did other social service work."

+    # experience item loop
+    - name : "Digital/Social Media Head"
-      duration : "2014-2018"
+      company : "Panache- Fashion Society of JIIT128" duration : "(2019-present)"
-      content : "Database management is among the fundamental processes in the software field of computing.
-I know MS Access very well."
+      content : "Digital head of Panache- Fashion Society of Jaypee Institute of Information Technology sector 128.
+Helped the team organize various competitions and lead the social handles of the team."

 ############################### Skill #################################
 skill: